-Successfully utilizing customer feedback is a must for any business looking to navigate the treacherous waters of today’s business world.
+Collecting and acting upon customer feedback is a must for any business looking to provide users with the products they need.

-Feedback can help guide your decision-making and point out subtle tweaks that may benefit your product.
+Customer feedback guides and informs your decision making and influences your product roadmap.
 It’s also essential for measuring customer satisfaction among your current customers.

-Getting a handle on how customers view your product, support and brand is invaluable, so today we’re going to look at the best ways you can gather insights from the current and prospective customers who visit your site.
+Getting a handle on how customers view your product, support, and company is invaluable.
+Today we’re going to look at the best ways you can gather insights from current and prospective customers who visit your site.

 Before you begin collecting feedback from customers, you need to make sure you have clearly defined why you are seeking feedback.

-Outlining the process as well as desired outcomes is essential for gathering customer feedback the smart way; otherwise, you may be blindly asking for feedback that will only muddy your understanding of your customers.
+Outlining the process as well as desired outcomes is essential for gathering customer feedback the smart way.
+Without a clear “why,” you’re asking for feedback that will only muddy your understanding of your customers.

 Before you start, consider:

-We will be addressing this last question in the rest of this post—a complete breakdown of the most effective ways to gather feedback from current and prospective customers.
+We’ll address this last question in the rest of this post — a complete breakdown of the most effective ways to gather feedback from current and prospective customers.

 Crafting a useful customer survey is no easy task.
 There are so many potential questions you could be asking customers, but you have to be careful in your approach.